maxpoletaev/kivi/README.md

 In case the **ping** request fails, the sending node asks two other random nodes from the cluster to ping the failed node on its behalf.
-If the node is still unresponsive, the sending node marks the receiving node as unheathy.
+If the node is still unresponsive, the sending node marks the receiving node as unhealthy.
 This state will be propagated to other nodes in the cluster during the next algorithm iteration.